Skip to main content

 What is the Tree Cutting Liability Assessment for Arborists Operating in Wildfire-Prone Zones?

 If you’re an arborist working in wildfire-prone areas, you know the stakes are high.
 The risk of liability isn’t just a potential inconvenience; it can lead to severe financial losses, legal challenges, and damage to your reputation.
 In these volatile environments, the trees you cut down could be directly linked to the ignition and spread of wildfires.
-This assessment tool is designed to help you evaluate your exposure to liability, ensuring you make informed decisions that protect your livelihood.
+This assessment tool is evaluate your exposure to liability, ensuring you make informed decisions that protect your livelihood.

 How to use this calculator